kushagrajain16/internsavy-level-1/README.md

 ## Tasks

 ### Contact Form
-I will be creating a responsive and user-friendly contact form as part of my internship tasks.
+I have created a responsive and user-friendly contact form for my internship tasks.
 This form will allow seamless communication and interaction with visitors.

 ### Personal Portfolio Site
 Another exciting task on my list is designing and developing my personal portfolio website.
 Through this project, I aim to exhibit my skills and achievements, providing a glimpse into my journey and capabilities.

-Stay tuned for updates as I continue to refine my skills and bring these tasks to life.
+I'd like you to please stay tuned for updates as I continue to refine my skills and bring these tasks to life.
 Your support and feedback are greatly appreciated!

 Let's connect:
 - LinkedIn: https://www.linkedin.com/in/kushagra-jain-881b99227/